eZmaxinc/eZmax-SDK-go/docs/EzsignfolderGetListV1ResponseMPayload.md

 NewEzsignfolderGetListV1ResponseMPayloadWithDefaults instantiates a new EzsignfolderGetListV1ResponseMPayload object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAObjEzsignfolder

-`func (o *EzsignfolderGetListV1ResponseMPayload) GetAObjEzsignfolder() []EzsignfolderListElement`

-GetAObjEzsignfolder returns the AObjEzsignfolder field if non-nil, zero value otherwise.

-### GetAObjEzsignfolderOk

-`func (o *EzsignfolderGetListV1ResponseMPayload) GetAObjEzsignfolderOk() (*[]EzsignfolderListElement, bool)`

-GetAObjEzsignfolderOk returns a tuple with the AObjEzsignfolder field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAObjEzsignfolder

-`func (o *EzsignfolderGetListV1ResponseMPayload) SetAObjEzsignfolder(v []EzsignfolderListElement)`

-SetAObjEzsignfolder sets AObjEzsignfolder field to given value.

 ### GetIRowReturned